mrf2/mrf2/README.md

 ## 💡 Why This Exists

-I'm currently transitioning into the tech field from a different background.
 Creating this portfolio is not about showing off — it’s about opening a door.
 I’m doing this to find meaningful work and stable opportunities in areas I genuinely enjoy.